upspin/upspin/doc/signup.md

 files.

-Next you need to decide whether you are going to deploy your own Upspin directory and store servers (currently this requires you to use Google Cloud Storage, a limitation that will be lifted soon), or use those maintained by someone else.
+Next you need to decide whether you are going to deploy your own Upspin directory and store servers, or use those maintained by someone else.

 While it is straightforward to deploy one's own servers, it is a more complex process that is documented in [Setting up `upspinserver`](/doc/server_setup.md).